 PENNY TWEEDIE / SCIENCE PHOTO LIBRARY PENNY TWEEDIE / SCIENCE PHOTO LIBRARY

 With only his head exposed to the outside world, James Jennings, a baby born prematurely at 28 weeks, lies in a miniature iron lung in the neonatal unit at University College Hospital, London.
+His mother Jill is holding a mirror so that James may see his own face.
+Infants confined for long periods in such an unnatural environment experience problems with their personal development.
+The mirror is aimed at making him more aware of his own body.
 An iron lung is a type of negative pressure ventilator, a device that exerts external pressure to cause the lungs to expand and contract.
-Here, a nurse is feeding James using a syringe connected to a tube passed into his nose.

 Model release available.
 Property release not required.